 After Unilever Food Solutions acquired it in 2018, FoodServiceDirect Inc. decided the time had come to scrap its legacy ecommerce platform with one able to support its goal of increasing online sales tenfold in three years and deliver the customized purchasing experiences B2B buyers want.

 Beefing up B2B sales, however, was only part of FoodServiceDirect’s ecommerce strategy.
 As part of the foodservice division of giant consumer products manufacturer Unilever, it also intended to build a B2C website for consumers that prefer to buy in bulk, even though B2C sales are not its core business.
-FoodServiceDirect sells primarily to restaurants, hospitals and schools; Unilever Food Solutions is the food-service division of global consumer products manufacturer Unilever.
+FoodServiceDirect sells primarily to restaurants, hospitals and schools.

 A timely shift to both B2C and B2B